AdobeDocs/experience-platform.en/help/server-api/personalization-target.md

 ## Custom parameters {#custom-parameters}

-All fields in the [!DNL XDM] portion of each request are serialized into dot notation and then sent to Target as custom or [!DNL mbox] parameters.
+Most fields in the [!DNL XDM] portion of each request are serialized into dot notation and then sent to Target as custom or [!DNL mbox] parameters.

 ### Example {#custom-parameters-example}